groonga/groonga/doc/source/reference/grn_expr/query_syntax.rst

 specifies a keyword that contains one or more spaces, you can use ``phrase search condition`` that is described below.

-Here is a simple exmaple.
+Here is a simple example.

 .. groonga-command
 .. include:: ../../example/reference/grn_expr/query_syntax/simple_full_text_search.log